zhullyb/monyhar/monyhar/sandbox/mac/seatbelt_sandbox_design.md

 ## Executable Structure

-Both the main Chromium executable and all of the bundled Chromium Helper executables contain [a minimal amount of code](https://source.monyhar.org/monyhar/monyhar/src/+/main:chrome/app/chrome_exe_main_mac.cc;drc=05219ddeb8130389da9ad634ba3e021a70bff393).
+Both the main Monyhar executable and all of the bundled Monyhar Helper executables contain [a minimal amount of code](https://source.monyhar.org/monyhar/monyhar/src/+/main:chrome/app/chrome_exe_main_mac.cc;drc=05219ddeb8130389da9ad634ba3e021a70bff393).
-The bulk of the code lives in the Chromium Framework library, which is `dlopen()`ed at runtime to call `ChromeMain()`, after applying the sandbox.
+The bulk of the code lives in the Monyhar Framework library, which is `dlopen()`ed at runtime to call `ChromeMain()`, after applying the sandbox.

 This design choice has beneficial security properties: many system frameworks run static initializers, and some of these static initializers acquire and maintain access to files or Mach service ports.
-If the executables directly linked the Chromium Framework or the system frameworks, then those initializers would be able to run outside the sandbox, since static initializers run before `main()`.
-The Chromium and Helper executables instead only link `/usr/lib/libSystem.dylib` and the very small `//sandbox/mac` target, to bring in `/usr/lib/libsandbox.dylib`.
+If the executables directly linked the Monyhar Framework or the system frameworks, then those initializers would be able to run outside the sandbox, since static initializers run before `main()`.
+The Monyhar and Helper executables instead only link `/usr/lib/libSystem.dylib` and the very small `//sandbox/mac` target, to bring in `/usr/lib/libsandbox.dylib`.
 After the executable applies the sandbox, the program then loads the Framework, which causes all the dependent system